 Can Sarplaninacs Reach 85 cm and Stay Purebred?

-If you follow any Facebook groups, you’ve seen the questions: “How tall should my Sarplaninac puppy be at this age?” as if there is some “magic formula” for growth.
+If you follow any Facebook groups, you’ve seen the questions: “How tall should my Sarplaninac puppy be at this age?” as if there’s some magic formula for growth.

 Their argument is always the same: “A Sarplaninac isn’t a fox with thin legs.”
-They claim only these giants are true representatives of the breed, capable of facing off against wolves and predators.
+I find this funny and sad.

-I have deep respect for the owners, whose dogs are their entire world, but we cannot sacrifice the breed standard for extreme size!
+I have deep respect for owners whose dogs are their entire world, but we can’t sacrifice the breed standard for extreme size.

 Height